Tr1Fecta-7/UIRemoteViewControllerService-Template/README.md

 # UIRemoteViewControllerService-Template
-A template for Theos to use UIRemoveViewController's services in tweaks.
+A template for Theos to use UIRemoteViewController's service in tweaks.

 This template is based on pixelomer's research of UIRemoteViewControllers.
 I highly recommend you read his research first, before using this template, so you don't get confused.
 You can read his research here: https://github.com/pixelomer/RemoteViewFun/.